 Music Audition Requirements

 All auditions are schedule in ten minute increments.
 Any student auditioning in more than one performance area will have two different appointments on the same day.
 Due to the COVID-19 pandemic we will not be supplying piano accompanists for auditions.
 Please plan to bring your own accompanist, or you can email an MP3 file of your recorded accompaniment to Amanda Williams.
-If sending an MP3, please have this submitted by February 15, 2021.

 The following information is intended to serve as a guide to selecting appropriate materials for an audition.
 Students are encouraged to speak to either a school music teacher or private instructor for guidance.
 Contact the School of Performing Arts if there are additional questions regarding repertoire selection.